hyprland-community/hyprland-plugin-template/README.md

 When building your own plugins for testing, you will need to manually define it using `export HYPRLAND_HEADERS=(PATH_TO_HYPRLAND_SOURCE_ROOT)` before running `make` commands.
-You can use a local path if you keep `Hyprland` source anyway, but I'd definitely recomment using `hyprload`.
+You can use a local path if you keep `Hyprland` source anyway, but I'd definitely recommend using `hyprload`.
 If you use your local source different from the `hyprload` one, make sure to run `make pluginenv` in the Hyprland folder.

-And here, excuse me, but I will go on a tangent about why `hyprload` is great:

 #### Hyprload, and why it's useful for plugin development
-If you use `hyprload`, it will keep a copy of Hyprland source code up to date with the Hyprland version you're running in `$HOME/.local/share/hyprload/hyprland`, and you can use that as your `HYPRLAND_HEADERS` path.
+If you use `hyprload`, handing `HYPRLOAD_HEADERS` becomes a bit easier and more reliable.
+By design it keeps a copy of Hyprland source code up to date with the Hyprland version you're running in `$HOME/.local/share/hyprload/hyprland`, and you can use that as your `HYPRLAND_HEADERS` path.

-When installing your plugin on other people's computers, `hyprload` will automatically define `HYPRLAND_HEADERS` to that path to ensure maximum compatibility.
+When users install your plugin via `hyprload`, it will automatically define `HYPRLAND_HEADERS` to that path to ensure maximum compatibility.

 When developing plugins and frequently changing them, the `make install` command will automatically place your plugin build in the directory `hyprload` automatically loads.
-You can reload plugins when testing using the `hyprload,reload` dispatcher (bind it in your `hyprland.conf`
+You can reload plugins when testing using the `hyprload reload` dispatcher (bind it in your `hyprland.conf`, or execute via `hyprctl dispatch hyprload reload`)

 #### Making it Your Own
 To change your plugin name, version, and author (that's you!) there are 3 variables that need